kopfrechner/churnR/README.md

 Any combination of parameters work.

-	$ ChurnR git -t 5 -c 3                # take top 5, cut off at level 3 and below.
+	$ ChurnR -t 5 -c 3                # take top 5, cut off at level 3 and below.
-	$ ChurnR git -c 0.3                   # display files that consist 30% of all changes (0.3)
+	$ ChurnR -c 0.3                   # display files that consist 30% of all changes (0.3)
-	$ ChurnR git -d 24-12-2023            # calculate for 24th of Dec, 2023 up to now.
+	$ ChurnR -d 24-12-2023            # calculate for 24th of Dec, 2023 up to now.
-	$ ChurnR git -c 2 -r chartjs          # cut off at 2, report output as chartjs.
+	$ ChurnR -c 2 -r chartjs          # cut off at 2, report output as chartjs.
-	$ ChurnR git -x exe$ .*json.*         # exclude resources that end with 'exe' or contain 'json'
+	$ ChurnR -x exe$ .*json.*         # exclude resources that end with 'exe' or contain 'json'
-    $ ChurnR git -p ../path/to/repo/      # specify a path to the repo to analyze
+    $ ChurnR -p ../path/to/repo/      # specify a path to the repo to analyze
-    $ ChurnR git -r chartjs -o chart.html # report output as chartjs and write to chart.html file
+    $ ChurnR -r chartjs -o chart.html # report output as chartjs and write to chart.html file

 This is a sample output for using ChartJs on ChurnR-repository:

-    $ ChurnR.exe git -r chartjs -o chart.html -n cs$
+    $ ChurnR.exe -r chartjs -o chart.html -n cs$

 ![Commits per File](https://raw.githubusercontent.com/kopfrechner/churnR/master/Assets/CommitsPerFile.png)
 ![Total line churn per File](https://raw.githubusercontent.com/kopfrechner/churnR/master/Assets/TotalLineChurnPerFile.png)